 It was therefore necessary to examine other provisions that, in the light of financial contracting theory, would signal with more precision the existence of an outside investor such as a business angel or a venture capitalist.
 Among those provisions we focused on three in particular: convertibility, antidilution and liquidation preferences.
-We would have liked to focus also on class of shares, but charters almost invariably make reference to the possibility of creating different classes of stock, and are not always sufficient to understand if different classes of stock have been actually issued.53 According to financial contracting theory, these characterizing clauses should be considered a reliable proxy for the use of typical VC financing techniques.
-Only 183 charters (4.5 percent of the non-ministerial ones) contained at least one of these three provisions.54 www.mise.gov.it/images/stories/documenti/18 rapporto nuova modalita costituzione startup Q4 2020 29 01 20 21.pdf, accessed on September 15, 2022).
+We would have liked to focus also on class of shares, but charters almost invariably make reference to the possibility of creating different classes of stock, and are not always sufficient to understand if different classes of stock have been actually issued.
+According to financial contracting theory, these characterizing clauses should be considered a reliable proxy for the use of typical VC-financing techniques.
+Only 183 charters (4.5 percent of the non-ministerial ones) contained at least one of these three provisions.
+Expressions of the second o

-Work-for-equity (vesting) schemes deserve a separate consideration.
-Despite the great importance of such employee incentive programs, given certain limitations of our data sample,55 we encountered only a small number of charters that reproduce qualitatively equivalent U.S.-vesting arrangements.
+Work-for-equity (vesting) schemes deserve separate consideration.
+Despite the great importance of such employee incentive programs, given certain limitations of our data sample, 55 we encountered only a small number of charters that reproduce qualitatively equivalent US vesting arrangements.